 - 1 tbsp fresh parsley, chopped

 - In a saucepan, heat the stock until barely simmering.
 Keep it hot.
-Meanwhile, remove the tough green tops and white ends from the leeks and halve lengthwise.
+Meanwhile, remove the tough green tops and white ends from the leeks using a chefs knife and halve lengthwise.
 Rinse thoroughly under running water and dry.
 Slice very thin, crosswise.

 - Blanch the asparagus in salted boiling water for a few minutes, then chill.